sfrias/i2pberry/README.md

 All versions will be distributed via torrent, found in the torrents directory.

-Features
+#####Features

    - Fail2ban for login monitoring
-   - SSH hardening (changed the port, I really don't consider that hardening)
+   - SSH hardening (changed the port, disabled root login, really more of a deterrent)
-   - Firewall hardening
+   - UFW for firewalling

-Working On
+#####Working On

    - Version taking advantage of I2Pd
-   - Onion routeresq plug n play easiness

      - I've been watching the development of i2pd and I'm waiting for their release of an offical ARM port.
 Once that happens VC1.0 will be relased, hopefully performance will be greatly improved.
+   - Onion routeresq plug n play easiness
+   - Some integration with ufw so ports don't have to be opened manually
+     - Maybe some kind of integration with the intial bootstrap script giving you the option to open extra user selected ports
+   - Automate opening console to network traffic, with user input.

 I love suggustions!

-Setup
+###Setup

    user:raspberry